THE WEEK’S US BORDER NEWS IN BRIEF:

 Third-Country Deportation Policy Reinstated: A 1st U.S. Circuit Court of Appeals panel on March 16, 2026, lifted a lower court’s order that had paused the administration’s policy, allowing for the immediate deportation of migrants to safe third countries, rather than their home countries.

-Supreme Court Review of TPS: On March 16, 2026, the U.S. Supreme Court is also considering the administration’s ability to end Temporary Protected Status (TPS) for Haiti and Syria.
+Supreme Court Review of TPS: On March 16, 2026, the U.S. Supreme Court is also considering the administration’s ability to end Temporary Protected Status (TPS) for immigrants from Haiti and Syria.

 Finally: